Putin points finger at US after Biden''s ''killer'' remark | Politics

-Russian President Vladimir Putin said Thursday that U.S. President Joe Biden's remarks about him reflect U.S. own past and current problems.
+Russian President Vladimir Putin said Thursday that U.S. President Joe Biden's remarks about him reflect the past and current problems of the United States.

-Biden was asked in an interview whether he thought Russian President Vladimir Putin is a killer and said “I do.”
-Russia on Wednesday announced it's recalling its ambassador in Washington for consultations.

 Konstantin Kosachev, a deputy speaker of the Russian parliament's upper house, said Biden's “boorish statement” marks a watershed.